apache/pekko-persistence-cassandra/docs/src/main/paradox/healthcheck.md

 is provided.
 To enable it you need to add the following configuration

 ```
-akka.management {
+pekko.management {
   health-checks {
     readiness-checks {
-      akka-persistence-cassandra = "akka.persistence.cassandra.healthcheck.CassandraHealthCheck"
+      pekko-persistence-cassandra = "org.apache.pekko.persistence.cassandra.healthcheck.CassandraHealthCheck"
     }
   }
 }
 ```

-By default it will try to query the `system.local` table.
+By default, it will try to query the `system.local` table.
 The query can be configured with:

 ```
-akka.persistence.cassandra.healthcheck {
+pekko.persistence.cassandra.healthcheck {
   health-check-cql = "SELECT now() FROM system.local"
 }
 ```